symbiotic-engineering/Hybrid-Wind-Wave-Modeling/README.md

 **License**

 This project is released open-source under the MIT License.
-The hydrodynamics data was generated from WAMIT and WEC-Sim, which is publicly available.
+The hydrodynamics data was generated from NEMOH, which is publicly available.